Three Way Independent School District

 Three Way Independent School District is a public school district in Erath County, Texas.
 A small portion of the district extends into Somervell County.

-As of 2019, the district serves students in grades pre-kindergarten through ten, and will add a grade each year to reach 12th grade.
+In 2021, Three Way High School had their first graduating class.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 History

 It was reclassified to an independent school district on July 1, 1988.
 Its ID number changed from #072-050 to #072-901.